pipe-cd/pipecd/docs/content/en/blog/control-plane-on-local.md

 This blog is for those who would like to:
 - begin using PipeCD and experiment its features instantly, including Control Plane and Piped
-- develop PipeCD and debug your codes easily

 ### Architecture